A2Amir/A2Amir/README.md

 ### Experience:

 * PhD Student at Vienna University of Technology
-* Server Administrator at the University of Vienna - [University of Vienna](https://dm.cs.univie.ac.at/team/person/114780/)
+* Server Administrator at the University of Vienna
-* Research assitant at the University of Applied Science FH kufstein - [FH-kufstein](https://www.fh-kufstein.ac.at)
+* Research assitant at the University of Applied Science FH kufstein
 * Information Technology Teacher at the Javan Rayaneh institut
 * Research Intern at the Afarinesh institut